 If you have Extra Magic Hour privileges, your start for the day will be different from what I recommend above.
-Here is why: Two of the steps in the plan above are not possible to achieve until official park opening.
-Those are: Grabbing Soarin’ Around the World FASTPASSES and Soarin’ FASTPASSES.
+Here is why: One of the steps in the plan above is not possible to achieve until official park opening.
+That is: Grabbing RSR FASTPASSES.
 These FASTPASSES are super popular, so they reserve them for official park opening, giving everyone a fair chance to grab them.

 The good news is, you can get A LOT done during EMH.

 So, amend that plan to look like this:

 - Ride Soarin’ Around the World.

 - Grab WOC FASTPASS

 - Ride Screamin’ (if time allows – if close to official park opening, go to get RSR FASTPASSES and ride Screamin’ later in the day)

 - Grab RSR FASTPASS (at official park opening – you should be at the front of the line since EMH guests are closer to the entrance than regular park guests)

 - Ride RSR – should have a quick return time since you’re first in line

 - Ride Symphony Swings